 Bradford Factor trigger points

 Different companies assess Bradford Factor scores in different ways.
 Some employers set out ‘trigger points’ which, once met, are then flagged to managers.
 Where those trigger points lie, and what action is actually triggered, is entirely up to the company.
-One Bradford Factor trigger point could lead to an informal chat with a line manager; a higher trigger point might put into a motion a more formal disciplinary process.
+One Bradford Factor trigger point could lead to an informal chat with a line manager; a higher trigger point might put into motion a more formal disciplinary process.

 Using a Bradford Factor calculator